UPC Catalogue

 • GD17 — Enhance Collaborative Privacy Management in Photo Sharing

 Photo sharing in online social networks involves multiple stakeholders, requiring collaborative privacy management.
 Effective protection demands fine-grained control, context-aware enforcement, and scenario-based policies, as existing privacy controls are too coarse.
-Users need more intuitive, automated systems to manage their privacy without significant effort.
+Users need more intuitive, automated systems to manage their privacy with minimal effort.

 • GD18 — Implement Collaborative Privacy Management for Shared Data in Social Networks